-Note: This is a slightly modified version of a post previously published on March 8, 2018.
+Note: This post was initially published on March 8, 2018.

 This is the most difficult post I have had to write to this day.
 I’ll spare you most of the details.
 Some things can’t be fully communicated, can’t be communed with or put in common.
 So I’ll pare it down.